• Skip to primary navigation

 5. Cover with a damp cloth or plastic wrap and let it rest for at least 15 mins and up to 30 mins.
 This helps gluten to release and the dough becomes more elastic.
 Open and knead once again.

-6. You can apply some oil to make the dough edges less sticky. but this is not necessary to get soft rotis.
-Dough should be soft. not hard (hard is best for puri's).
+6. You can apply some oil to make the dough edges less sticky.
+But this is not necessary to get soft rotis.
+Dough should be soft. not hard (hard is best for puri’s).
 Same dough for roti can be used to make paratha/aloo paratha.

 If you want to make roti dough using a mixer, here is my easy recipe to make dough using the kitchenaid stand mixer.